Aureoboletus mirabilis: Description

-The bulk of Aureoboletus mirabilis is typically hidden from sight, existing as masses of almost invisible fungal threads called mycelium, which form the active feeding and growing structures of the fungus.
-The mushrooms, or fruit bodies are created solely for the production of spores by which the fungus reproduces itself.
 The caps of the fruit bodies are up to 15 cm in diameter, red or brownish-red in color, initially convex but flattening out as they develop.
 The cap is fleshy, with a rough surface that is slippery or slimy in young specimens, or in moist environments.
 Older specimens generally have dry and velvety cap surfaces.
 The texture of the cap surface is rough, at first because of flattened-down (appressed) fibrils, and later with bent-back (recurved) scales or sometimes with cracked rough patches that resemble dried cracked mud.
 Young specimens may have a small flap of thin tissue attached to the margin or edge of the cap, remnants of a reduced partial veil.
 The surface is covered with tufts of soft woolly hairs, and has persistent papillae.

 The tubes underneath the cap are up to 2.5 cm long, and are initially pale yellowish before becoming greenish-yellow with age, or mustard-yellow if injured.
 The pores have diameters of 1–2 mm.
 The flesh can be pale pink, yellow, or white in color, sometimes with hints of blue, and is usually red just beneath the surface.
 The flesh is firm but watery, thick, and either not changing color or becoming deeper yellow with bruising.
 It is 1 to 1.5 cm thick at the junction of the stem with the cap.

 The stem is up to 18 cm long, usually thickest at the base and tapering upward, up to 4 cm thick below and 0.5 to 1 cm at the apex.
 It typically starts out with a bulbous shape but becomes more equal in width throughout as it matures.
 The surface is dry, often roughened and pitted, and with a network of grooves or ridges (striations) or reticulations near the top of the stem.
 It is about the same color as the cap, but will bruise to a darker reddish-brown near the base.
 The stem is solid (that is, not hollow), and its flesh pale purplish at the top, but yellowish below.
 Mycelium at the base of the stem is also yellow.